 ". . .
 I have trouble understanding why somebody interested in heart disease didn't think of it 20 or 30 years ago when it was accepted by cardiologists that the primary cause of atherosclerosis and heart disease is a lesion in the wall of an artery in a region of stress.
 So I asked myself two or three years ago, 'Why should there be a lesion in the wall of the artery?'
 Animals don't have these lesions in regions of stress.
 Well, you have the lesions because arteries are weak.
 Why are they weak?
 Ordinarily, animals' arteries are strengthened by the deposit of collagen.
 And you can't make collagen without using up vitamin C. Humans don't get enough vitamin C, so their arteries are weak.
 And then a lesion forms, followed by the other stages of developing heart disease.
 THEREFORE, DEFICIENT INTAKE OF VITAMIN C IS A PRIMARY CAUSE OF CARDIOVASCULAR DISEASE."

-Of important note, this collagen deficiency (usually associated only with skin) is not manifested only in the cardiovascular system but is actually global, ocurring throughout the body in every area that demands collagen for strength and integrity including the vertebral (back) disks, ligaments that hold hips and knees in place, skin, bones, organs, and even the brain arteries.
+Of important note, this collagen deficiency (usually associated only with skin) is not manifested only in the cardiovascular system but is actually global, ocurring throughout the body in every area that demands collagen for strength and integrity including the vertebral (back) disks, ligaments that hold hips and knees in place, teeth, skin, bones, organs, and even the brain arteries.

 A study published in the October 16, 2013 online issue of Neurology®, the medical journal of the American Academy of Neurology, provides overwhelming evidence that dementia and Alzheimer's patients are known to have pronounced arterial plaquing, which Pauling's theory conclusively proves is caused by the body's "patching" of weak brain arteries due to collagen/vitamin C deficiency.
 This process is also responsible for the conditions of peripheral vascular disease, carotid artery disease, aneurysm, stroke, and often even erectile dysfunction where the penile arteries have also developed reinforcing plaque.
 In fact, erectile dysfunction is often an early marker for coronary heart disease in men.
 Tower Labs continues to receive feedback from users who are experiencing effective relief of erectile dysfunction through the use of Tower's Pauling therapy products.